Incident Response Strategies

 • Access Management

-Understanding these requirements is not merely a regulatory obligation; it is a that can significantly enhance an organization's defensive posture and resilience against cyber threats.
+Understanding these requirements is not merely a regulatory obligation; it is a strategic advantage that can significantly enhance an organization's defensive posture and resilience against cyber threats.
 Are you ready to take the necessary steps to safeguard your organization?

 The central node represents the overall compliance framework, while the branches show the key categories.
 Each category is essential for protecting sensitive information, and the sub-branches can detail specific actions or measures needed for compliance.